eigenfoo/old-eigenfoo.github.io/_posts/2019-09-30-prob-prog-frameworks.md

 programming frameworks, and this is what I've managed to take away from it.

-I assume you know a fair bit about probabilistic programming and Bayesian modelling, and are familiar with the big players in probabilistic programming world.
+I assume you know a fair bit about probabilistic programming and Bayesian modelling, and are familiar with the big players in the probabilistic programming world.
 If you're unsure, you can [read up here](https://eigenfoo.xyz/bayesian-inference-reading/).

 ## Dissecting Probabilistic Programming Frameworks